ghpham25/ghpham25/README.md

-# Hi, I'm Giang, a student from Colby College 👋
+# Hi, I'm Giang Pham!

 <!--
 **ghpham25/ghpham25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.